 An apprenticeship is a period of training and learning a specific trade, craft, or profession under the guidance and supervision of a skilled and experienced mentor.
 This can typically involve a combination of on-the-job training and classroom instruction and last from several months to several years, depending on the skill’s complexity.
 Through an apprenticeship, an individual acquires hands-on experience and expertise in their preferred field, honing essential soft skills like effective communication, collaboration, and critical thinking.
 After completing their training, the apprentice will receive a certification or qualification acknowledging their skill in their chosen trade or profession.

 Apprenticeships and internships are important stepping stones to help you get your foot in the door.
-Apprenticeships are more formal, while internships are less so.
 Apprenticeships are usually paid, while internships can be paid or unpaid.
 They both require a level of commitment from the student, but apprenticeships tend to result in a full-time job offer.
 In contrast, interns generally do not receive offers when their internship is over.
 Internships are also longer than most apprenticeships and allow you to explore various fields, while apprenticeships focus on one particular skill set or craft.